fsu-fall2022-capstone/Project-Group-4/Docs/RDDoc.md

 ### 6) Operating Environment

-Our game could at its finish theoretically operate on any of the main operating systems; Windows, Linux, macOS.
+Our game could at its finish should theoretically operate on any of the main operating systems; Windows, Linux, macOS.
 Most machines hardware wise will be able to handle running our game, though for best operation it would be suggested that the machine have at least 8GB Ram, and a processor equivalent or better than an intel i5 or extended buffering/glitches might occur.
 It may be worth mentioning that as our game grows in size through the increments that these operating environment specs will most likely still hold the ability to run our game, but machines with better processors, more RAM, and possible additional GPU’s will be able to run our game much more smoothly.
+Now at the end of this project we are seeing some of this lag/slowing effect because of how heavy the game has become, we would encourage those who play our game to do so on a well spec-ed out machine.

 ### 7) Assumptions and Dependencies